 - Frequent physical exams and lab and other diagnostic tests

 - More frequent screenings for cancer

-- Special precautions with medications and diagnostic tests or treatments with X-ray or radiation
+- Special precautions with medicines and diagnostic tests or treatments with X-ray or radiation

 Fanconi anemia is a life-long disease that can be life threatening.
-Work with your health care provider to develop a treatment plan for your child that can help him or her live as normal life as possible.
+Work with your child’s healthcare provider to develop a treatment plan for your child that can help him or her live as normal a life as possible.
 To do this:

 - Remember to also pay attention to other children in the family.

 When should I call my child's healthcare provider?